Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Background and Related Work

-All of the currently published score and decision-based attacks differ from our proposed attack in that: \begin{enumerate} \item They \emph{only} deal with CNNs, random forest, and SVM classifiers using non sequential input, as opposed to \emph{all} state-of-the-art classifiers (including RNN variants) using discrete or sequence input, as in our attack. \item They deal primarily with images and rarely fit the attack requirements of the cyber security domain: while changing a pixel's color doesn't ``break'' the image, modifying an API call might harm the malware functionality.
-In addition, small perturbations, such as those suggested in \cite{DBLP:conf/icml/IlyasEAL18,DBLP:conf/icml/UesatoOKO18}, are not applicable for discrete API calls: you can't change \emph{WriteFile()} to \emph{WriteFile()}+0.001 in order to estimate the gradient to perturb the adversarial example in the right direction; you need to modify it to an entirely different API.
-This is reflected in Table \ref{tab:Attack-Comparison}. \item They did not present an end-to-end framework to implement the attack in the cyber security domain (Section \ref{subsec:Implementing-End-to-End-Framewor}).
-Thus, the attack might be used for generating adversarial malware feature vectors but not for generating a working adversarial malware sample.
-An exception is \cite{DBLP:journals/corr/abs-1801-08917}, which presents a decision-based attack of a reinforcement learning agent which is equipped with a set of operations (such as packing) that it can perform on the PE file.
-Through a series of games played against the anti-malware engine, the agent learns which sequences of operations are likely to result in evading the detector for any given malware sample.
-Unlike our attack, the attack effectiveness achieved is less than 25\% (our attack effectiveness is about 90\%).
-This attack fails to handle sequence features and is not query-efficient like our attack. \end{enumerate} The differences between those attacks and our attacks are summerized in Table \ref{tab:Comparison-to-Previous}.
+All of the currently published score and decision-based attacks differ from our proposed attack in that: \begin{enumerate} \item They \emph{only} deal with CNNs, random forest, and SVM classifiers, using non-sequential input, as opposed to \emph{all} state-of-the-art classifiers (including RNN variants), using discrete or sequence input, as in our attack. \item They deal primarily with images and rarely fit the attack requirements of the cyber security domain: while changing a pixel's color doesn't ``break'' the image, modifying an API call might harm the malware functionality.
+In addition, small perturbations, such as those suggested in \citep{DBLP:conf/icml/IlyasEAL18,DBLP:conf/icml/UesatoOKO18}, are not applicable for discrete API calls: you can't change \emph{WriteFile()} to \emph{WriteFile()}+0.001 in order to estimate the gradient to perturb the adversarial example in the right direction; you need to modify it to an entirely different API.
+This is reflected in Table \ref{tab:Attack-Comparison}. \item They did not present an end-to-end framework to implement the attack in the cyber security domain.
+Thus, the attack might be used for generating adversarial malware feature vectors but not for generating a working adversarial malware sample. \end{enumerate} The differences between those attacks and our attacks are summarized in Table \ref{tab:Comparison-to-Previous}.